Catskill909/radio/content/help/recording/recording-configuration.md

 3. **Select Stream Source** - Choose an Icecast stream
 4. **Configure Quality** (optional) - Adjust audio encoding settings

+## Per-Slot Recording Scope

+When enabling recording while scheduling, you can choose the **scope**:

+### "Only this broadcast"
+- Recording applies **only to this specific time slot**
+- Future show edits won't affect this slot's recording status
+- Best for: one-time recordings, special broadcasts

+### "All future broadcasts"
+- Recording is enabled on the **show itself**
+- All scheduled instances inherit the setting
+- Best for: regular Weekly shows that should always record

+> **💡 Tip:** Use "Only this broadcast" when you want to record a single episode but not commit to recording all future episodes of that show.

 ## Selecting a Stream Source

 ### Prerequisites